yichehnc/holbertonschool-simple_shell/README.md

 ```
 ./shell
 ```
 This will open the simple shell with a prompt `$` and allow the user to input commands.
-Example:
+### Examples-of-commands
 ```
 $ /bin/ls
 AUTHORS             _read_stream.c          shell